SteeltoeOSS/Steeltoe/src/Steeltoe.CloudFoundry.Connector.Redis/README.md

 [Release or Release Candidate feed](https://www.nuget.org/) - https://www.nuget.org/

 ## Usage
-You probably will want some understanding of how to use the [RedisCache](https://github.com/aspnet/Caching/tree/dev/src/Microsoft.Extensions.Caching.Redis) before starting to use this connector.
+You probably will want some understanding of how to use the [RedisCache](https://github.com/aspnet/Caching/tree/dev/src/Microsoft.Extensions.Caching.Redis) and/or [ConnectionMultiplexor](https://github.com/StackExchange/StackExchange.Redis/blob/master/Docs/Basics.md) before starting to use this connector.
 Also basic understanding of the `ConfigurationBuilder` and how to add providers to the builder is also helpful.

 In order to use this Connector you need to do the following:
 ```
 1. Create and bind a Redis Service instance to your application.
 2. Optionally, configure any Redis client settings (e.g. appsettings.json)
 3. Add Steeltoe CloudFoundry config provider to your ConfigurationBuilder.
-4. Add DistributedRedisCache to your ServiceCollection.
+4. Add DistributedRedisCache and/or ConnectionMultiplexor to your ServiceCollection.
 ```
 ## Create & Bind Redis Service
 You can create and bind Redis service instances using the CloudFoundry command line (i.e. cf):